viascience/ztf-tutorial/README.md

 1. **Explore the Demo** - See ZTF in action with real-world scenarios
 2. **Start with Tutorial 1** - Master the fundamentals of ZTF authentication
+3. **Continue with Tutorial 2** - Learn step-up authentication with wallet signatures
-3. **Read the Documentation** - Dive deep into ZTF's architecture and capabilities
+4. **Read the Documentation** - Dive deep into ZTF's architecture and capabilities
-4. **Prepare for Tutorial 2** - Get ready for advanced Web3 integrations (coming soon!)
+5. **Prepare for Tutorial 3** - Get ready for advanced Web3 integrations (coming soon!)

 ## 🤝 Contributing